drwetter/testssl.sh/doc/testssl.1.md

 * `Strong grade Ciphers` (AEAD): 'AESGCM:CHACHA20:AESGCM:CamelliaGCM:AESCCM8:AESCCM'

 `-p, --protocols`               checks TLS/SSL protocols SSLv2, SSLv3, TLS 1.0 - TLS 1.3 and for HTTP: SPDY (NPN) and ALPN, a.k.a.
 HTTP/2.
-For TLS 1.3 several drafts (18-23) and TLS 1.3 final are suuported.
+For TLS 1.3 several drafts (18-23) and TLS 1.3 final are supported.

 `-P, --preference`              displays the servers preferences: cipher order, with used openssl client: negotiated protocol and cipher.
 If there's a cipher order enforced by the server it displays it for each protocol (openssl+sockets).
 If there's not, it displays instead which ciphers from the server were picked with each protocol (by using openssl only)